RV Food Storage Basics: Store Your Foods Smart and Eat Well!

-Store your Basic Foods in your Camper.
+Storing your Basic Foods in your Camper.

-But, there are certain packaged foods that can safely be left in your RV for your next trip with little or no chance of it going bad or being damaged by moderate weather conditions.
+On the other hand, there are certain packaged foods that can safely be left in your RV for your next trip with little or no chance of it going bad or being damaged by moderate weather conditions.

 Box it and Move it every time is a bad alternative